Economics of favours and karma

 I want to try and answer this question by making explicit the “favour-accounting” system between individuals that is fundamentally implicit.
 Such a system captures the core human desire to reciprocate.

 Think about it.
 Why power does a political donor really have?
-He has a bunch of assets in the form of politicians who owe him favours.
-In the table below I try to capture this situation in table form.
+They have accumulated assets in the form of politicians who owe them favours.
+In the table below I try to represent this situation in accounting form.

 We can also see that giving favours to strangers won't always make them feel good about you, because you are creating liabilities for them.
 People often don't want to accept large gifts because of this.

-That is why we there is such a big difference between doing something as a hobby, and doing something commercially - when you settle you accounts with money, your future cooperation can’t be assured, yet when you keep open the favour accounts, reciprocity ensures ongoing cooperation.
+That is why we there is such a big difference between doing something as a hobby, and doing something commercially.
+When you settle your accounts with money, your future cooperation can’t be assured.
+Yet when you keep open the favour accounts, reciprocity ensures ongoing cooperation.

-It stands to reason that you shouldn’t expect karma from counter-parties where you cancel obligation with money.
+It stands to reason that you shouldn’t expect karma from counterparties where you cancel obligations with money.
 But you should for your non-market interactions that rely on networks of ongoing exchanges of favours and implicit obligations.

-Now to answer the question I posed of why our baseline intuition about favours is wrong.
-The reason is, I believe, that when we are implicitly thinking of favours that do not require reciprocation.
-We are thinking of a world were it is possible to give a favour and for the receiver to behave like a pure robot and feel not desire to reciprocate.
-The t-table of this situation is below.
+The reason I believe our baseline intuition about favours is wrong is that we implicitly think of favours that do not require reciprocation.
+We are thinking of a world were it is possible to give a favour and for the receiver to behave like a robot and feel no desire to reciprocate.